blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ## Implementation Complexity

 This RFC introduces additional barriers for developers who want to **fully** implement the Block Protocol specification.
 This could be viewed as a barrier-to-entry and potentially dissuade people from trying it out.
-Ideally the new service-based approach mitigates this in part, and people can continue to implement parts of the specification to gradually utilize the pieces they find useful.
-In the simple scenarios (for instance manually including a single block) this implementation complexity should be relatively constrained, and can be mitigated by helper methods in the Block Protocol Graph service implementation.
+Ideally the new module-based approach mitigates this in part, and people can continue to implement parts of the specification to gradually utilize the pieces they find useful.
+In the simple scenarios (for instance manually including a single block) this implementation complexity should be relatively constrained, and can be mitigated by helper methods in the Block Protocol Graph module implementation.
 In the more complex use-cases the embedding applications will likely need to implement methods to resolve external schemas, as well as functionality to handle, combine, and validate them.

 It's worth noting that standard JSON schema validators won't natively support the full Type System (due to some of the new keywords that have been created), however they should be able to do partial validation, where prior to this RFC there were occurrences where misusing JSON schema could break the validators entirely.